 2 week Romania road trip itinerary

-With 2 weeks, you can see even more, and also take your time.
+With 2 weeks in Romania, you can see even more, and also take your time.
 This will also give you the chance to EITHER see all of Bucharest, Vama Veche, Cluj-Napoca and Timișoara, OR pick two or three and spend an extra night in each.

 Suggested 2 week Romania road trip itinerary: